Earning your doctorate in 10 steps

 Now, you are pursuing your research as a doctoral candidate.

-Furthermore, you will have the chance to pursue additional opportunities such as qualification programs within your discipline or more generally, participating in PhD colloquia, working group meetings, teach a course or tutorial, participate in conferences, publish your research, or embark on an international research stay.
+Furthermore, you will have the opportunity to take part in qualification programs within your discipline or take transferable skills courses at the university.
+As a doctoral candidate, you will also participate in activities such as PhD colloquia, working group meetings, teach a course or tutorial, participate in conferences, publish your research, or embark on an international research stay.

 You have completed your research project and all other requirements?
 Now follows the actual doctoral process (Promotionsverfahren) and registration for the doctoral examination.